 The subsequent probe into the failed launch apparently revealed more issues.
 Immediately after liftoff, problems with the draining system in the tanks of the first stage had been detected, even though the rocket was able to continue a normal ascent for the first two minutes of the mission.
 However, after separation of the first stage, a faulty engine ignition sequence on the second stage, caused engines No. 2 and No. 3 in the 8D412K propulsion system to develop their preliminary thrust slower than required.
 (537)

 In the meantime, the nozzle on Engine No. 4 disintegrated at T+125.5 seconds in flight, leaving it without thrust.
-The damage was apparently caused by the explosive ignition of propellants and the resulting violent pressure fluctuations below the nozzle during the faulty ignition.
+The damage was apparently caused by the explosive ignition of propellants and the resulting violent pressure fluctuations below the nozzle during the faulty ignition process.
 After the flight control system had detected the lack of thrust in the propulsion system, it issued the emergency engine cutoff command, or AVD in Russian, at T+129.9 seconds in flight.
 The emergency escape mechanism was also triggered.